nccgroup/singularity/Readme.md

 - `-ResponseIPAddr string` :
-  Specify the attacker host IP address that will be rebound to the victim host address using strategy specified by flag `-DNSRebingStrategy` (default value is 192.168.0.1)
+  Specify the attacker host IP address that will be rebound to the victim host address using strategy specified by flag `-DNSRebingStrategy` (default value is 192.168.0.1).
 - `-ResponseReboundIPAddr string` :
-  Specify the victim host IP address that is rebound from the attacker host address (default value is 127.0.0.1)
+  Specify the victim host IP address that is rebound from the attacker host address (default value is 127.0.0.1).
 - `-dangerousAllowDynamicHTTPServers`
   Specify if any target can dynamically request Singularity to allocate an HTTP Server on a new port.
-  This feature may be *dangerous* as it allows to open new ports via the unauthenticated web interface.
+  This feature may be *dangerous* as it allows opening new ports via the unauthenticated web interface.
 - `-responseReboundIPAddrtimeOut int` :
   Specify a delay in seconds for which we will keep responding with Rebound IP Address after the last query.
-  After delay, we will respond with ResponseReboundIPAddr.
+  After the delay, we will respond with `ResponseReboundIPAddr`.
   The default is 300 seconds.

 ### Manager UI